CDH-Studio/I-Talent/README.md

 I-Talent is broken down into two different services: Frontend and Backend.

 - Frontend: Serves the React app that is the web interface for I-Talent.
-- Backend: Manages data coming into and out of the database.
+- Backend: Manages data coming into and out of the database (see its [README](services/backend/README.md))

 # Local Development